California Bill Targets Farmworker Heat Illness Claims

 However, a recent study by the California Workers’ Compensation Institute (CWCI) suggests that the bill would create more problems than it solves, leading to significant administrative challenges and costs while having little impact on the safety of agricultural workers.

-The bill also would presume compensability if the employer is found to be out of compliance with Cal/OSHA’s outdoor heat illness prevention standard.
+The bill also would presume compensability if an employer is found to be out of compliance with Cal/OSHA’s outdoor heat illness prevention standard.
 This standard, enacted in 2005 and amended in 2015, requires employers to provide access to shade and water, monitor employees who need to acclimatize to heat, provide training, and have a heat illness plan in place.
 If the temperature exceeds 85 degrees, employers must initiate high heat procedures, and if it crosses 95 degrees, agricultural workers must take a mandatory 10-minute cool-down break every two hours.

 The CWCI analysis found that despite a warming climate, there are relatively few agricultural heat illness claims in the California workers’ compensation system.
 A review of more than 3.2 million claims filed by California workers from 2019 through 2023 revealed that only 659 of the 100,777 claims filed by agricultural workers (0.65%) were due to heat-related illness.
 This percentage is comparable for other industries covered by the Cal/OSHA high heat standard, such as landscaping (0.65%), construction (0.67%), and mining, oil and gas extraction (0.56%), CWCI found.